fmontesi/cp2019/re-exam/README.md

 ## Report (report.pdf)

-The report must be written in English and be at max 3 page long.
+The report must be written in English and be at max 1 page long (the frontmatter, e.g., title and your name, do not count towards this limit, so you can use an extra page for the frontmatter if you like).

 Use 1.5 line spacing and ensure that the page margins are at least of 2cm (in all directions).
 For the body text, use Times new roman as family and at least 11pt as font size.